 Is there an image that does more to spark the imagination than that of a blacksmith and their forge?

 Humans have been working with metal since the dawn of recorded history — it’s in our blood.
-So, if you have an interest in learning to bend precious metals to your will, you can chalk it up to your human nature.
+So, if you have an interest in learning to bend precious metals to your will, you can chalk up to your attraction to a full service foundry to human nature.